Skip to content

 Circadian rhythms

 Every cell in your body follows a 24-hour rhythm.
-Understanding your circadian clock can help you eat, move, and rest at the times your body naturally prefers.
+Take the chronotype quiz in 4 questions and learn to eat, move, and rest at the times your body naturally prefers.

 The 24-hour body clock